AmeliePick/TheLongDarkAutoBackup/README.md

 + In "Settings.ini" you can manage the time for auto backuping and specify a folder for backups.

-For sure, to launch the game and backup start this program not the game itself.
-OwO
+To launch the game with autobackup start this program not the game itself.

 # Requirements
 + .Net Framework 4.8